Set Current Location

 Little Traverse Wheelway is a picturesque paved trail running parallel to the Route 31.
 The 26-mile (41.8-kilometer) strip stretches from Charlevoix to Petoskey to Harbor Springs, thus interlinking Northern Michigan's coastal crowned jewels.
 A popular path among joggers, walkers, cyclists and rollerblading enthusiasts, the winding trail gives way to stunning views of the bay and the glistening Lake Michigan.
 Make a pit stop for lunch at one of the many parks en route; equipped with picnic facilities, the Petoskey State Park is a scenic respite.
 During the warmer months, the metamorphosing hues of the foliage add an extra dimension to your excursion.

-The Petoskey State Park is a one-of-a-kind park located at the northern edge of Little Traverse Bay.
-One can swim, hike, camp or participate in the famous stone hunting here.
+Petoskey State Park is a one-of-its-kind park located at the northern edge of Little Traverse Bay.
+One can swim, hike, camp or participate in stone hunting here.
 The park is famous for being home to the beautiful Petoskey stones, popularly known as Michigan's 'state stone.'
-Filled with mature forests, hiking and biking trails, beaches and more, this park is a must see for all first-time Petoskey visitors.
+Replete with mature forests, hiking and biking trails, a serene beach and iconic sand dunes, this park is a must-visit attraction for all first-time Petoskey visitors.
 Apart from its natural beauty, the park also features two campground facilities, sprawling picnic areas, and a children's playground.